 Bullying and Trauma

-Shortly after I started 5th grade, my teacher sent home a note that changed everything.
-“Mary Helen,” she wrote, “is falling asleep in class.
+Shortly after I started 5th grade, my teacher sent home a note: “Mary Helen is falling asleep in class.
 Please see that she gets enough sleep so she is ready to learn.”

 My mother accompanied me to school the following day, took one look at my last-row desk next to the hot radiator, and started looking for a new school.

 The school took no notice and my mother had no idea how to help me, so I was left on my own.
-Believing that who I was was absolutely not okay, I set about creating a new persona by asking everyone, in one way or another, “who do you want me to be?”
-As you can probably imagine, that got me into a whole lot of trouble, and trauma compounded.
+Believing my tormenters - that who I was was absolutely not okay - I set about creating a new persona by asking everyone, in one way or another, “who do you want me to be?”
+As you can imagine, that got me into a whole lot of trouble, and trauma compounded.

 Bullying Really Does Create Trauma